triton-inference-server/perf_analyzer/genai-perf/docs/embeddings.md

 * `--endpoint-type embeddings` is to specify that the sent requests should be formatted to follow the [embeddings API](https://platform.openai.com/docs/api-reference/embeddings/create)
-* `--batch-size 2` is to specify that each request will contain the inputs for 2 individual inferences, making a batch size of 2
+* `--batch-size-text 2` is to specify that each request will contain the inputs for 2 individual inferences, making a batch size of 2
 * `--input-file embeddings.jsonl` is to specify the input data to be used for inferencing